 Disable the Button</button>

-The disabled word within the tag instructs the computer, "Hey, don't let anyone click this!"
+The disabled attribute or word within the tag instructs the computer, "Hey, don't let anyone click this!"
 It's such as locking up a toy, so nobody can play with it at the moment.
 When you add "disabled", the button is grayed-out, and you cannot do anything with it by clicking.

 Go ahead and insert this code into an HTML file and open it in a browser.
 You will have a grayed-out button that is "turned off."
 Awesome, huh?
 HTML is really easy, and you just created your first button!